nojb/ocaml-imap/README.md

-# OCaml-IMAP: a client IMAP4rev1 library for OCaml
+# ocaml-imap -- a client IMAP4rev1 library for OCaml

 `ocaml-imap` is a non-blocking IMAP codec to decode and encode the IMAP4rev1 email protocol.